Miscarriage and friendships

-Jennifer shares the things people have said to her after her six miscarriages, and the impact that recurrent miscarriage has had on her and her husband.
+Jennifer shares the things people have said to her after her six miscarriages, and the impact that recurrent miscarriage has had on her, her husband and her friendships.

 When I tell people about my miscarriages they are usually shocked at first because I have had so many and I am quite open at talking about them.